kwant-project/kwant/doc/source/tutorial/tutorial3.rst

   - Note that we have used `~kwant.system.InfiniteSystem.energies` as if it were a function.
-In fact, `~kwant.system.InfiniteSystem.energies` is a so-called callable object, i.e. a object that can be used just as a function.
+In fact, `~kwant.system.InfiniteSystem.energies` is a so-called callable object, i.e. an object that can be used just as a function.
 We could also have written::

         Energies = flead.energies